-- It is student’s responsibility to report any changes in address or academic eligibility to Perry Eising at the ASPCC Underground.
+- It is student’s responsibility to report any changes in address or academic eligibility to Debra Porta in the Student Union, Room 104.

 - Student has complete responsibility in maintaining the bicycle.
 PCC shall be held harmless in any dispute and/or litigation.